Layendan/Layendanimator/README.md

 </p>

 A simple yet elegant way of waching anime on your favorite anime websites.
-Layendanimator is a free and open source anime watching app for Desktop (Windows, MacOS, Linux), using [Sveltekit](https://github.com/sveltejs/kit) and [Tauri](https://github.com/tauri-apps/tauri).
+Layendanimator is a free and open source anime watching app for Desktop (Windows and MacOS), using [Sveltekit](https://github.com/sveltejs/kit) and [Tauri](https://github.com/tauri-apps/tauri).

 ## Table of Contents